Inflammation

 Destruction of phagocytosed material - All the phagocytosed materials undergo destruction in 2 forms of process.

-- Oxygen dependent killing
+- Oxygen dependent killing- Oxygen independent killing

 Oxygen-dependent - Hypochlorous acid (HOCl) produced from the phagolysosomes, destroys the phagocytosed microbes.